 Vitamin C also needs SODIUM in order to be properly transported throughout cells, so having enough salt with your food is important for proper vitamin C function.

 More than just an aid for the common cold, vitamin C is imperative for the general health of human beings, being primates who cannot synthesize our own vitamin C. Any person who wishes to have optimal health, to restore youthfulness or retard the aging process, must have an excess of vitamin C in the diet, otherwise our metabolic processes can never function at their optimal states.
+For more on how to cure hypothyroidism, SIBO, and other gut and metabolic problems you can read my book Fuck Portion Control.

 VITAMIN C THERAPY LIST